Dry Needling in Varsity Lakes

 Whether you are managing pain, recovering from injury or working toward returning to training, our physiotherapists aim to provide clear guidance and practical rehabilitation to help you achieve long-term results.

-• You may feel a brief discomfort when the needle is inserted.
-Some muscle soreness can occur for 24–48 hours after treatment.
+You may feel a brief twitch or mild discomfort during treatment.
+Some soreness can occur for 24–48 hours afterward.

-• The number of sessions depends on your condition and overall rehabilitation plan.
-Dry needling is usually used alongside exercise-based physiotherapy.
+The number of sessions varies depending on your condition and rehabilitation goals.
+Dry needling is usually combined with exercise-based treatment.

-• No. Dry needling is based on modern musculoskeletal assessment and is used to treat muscle dysfunction and pain patterns identified during physiotherapy.
+No. Dry needling is based on modern musculoskeletal assessment and targets muscle dysfunction identified during physiotherapy evaluation.

 Book Dry Needling in Varsity Lakes